android-virus-scan-bypass/android-virus-scan-bypass-pub/README.md

 ## Tested Security Engines

-Our solution is tested on real devices to bypass scans from the following security engines
+Our solution is tested on real devices to bypass scans from the following security engines:

 - Google Play Protect